-- X-ray ankle joint - Done based on the Ottawa ankle rule to rule out an ankle fracture.
+- X-ray of an ankle joint - Done based on the Ottawa ankle rule to rule out an ankle fracture

-A diagnosis of an Ankle Sprain is done based on the medical history, clinical evaluation, and results of the investigations done if any.
+An ankle sprain is diagnosed based on the medical history, clinical evaluation, and results of the investigations, if any.

 Course & stages

 An ankle sprain may be graded as follows based on the severity: